Modern Retellings of Classic Novels

 Funke had a happy childhood growing up in Nigeria with her art teacher mother and her professor father.
 But following a tragedy, she’s sent to England – a place she only knows from her mother’s stories.
 The much-lauded estate she’s heard so much about is now dilapidated, and both the weather and the food leave a lot to be desired.

 The only member of her mother’s family who doesn’t act cold and distant is her free-spirited cousin, Liv.
 Filled with warmth and kindness, Liv helps Funke heal.
-As the two girls grow into women, they become close friends and Funke feels fiercely protective of Liv until another tragedy tears them apart.
+As the two girls grow into women, they become close friends, and Funke feels fiercely protective of Liv until another tragedy tears them apart.

 In the shadow of their shared family history, each woman will struggle to find her way forward.
-Set in Lagos, Nigeria, and Somerset, England, over the course of two decades, the cousins – separated by country, misunderstanding, and ambition – will have to confirm whether a family’s generational wrongs can ever be righted.
+Set in Lagos, Nigeria, and Somerset, England, over the course of two decades, the cousins – separated by country, misunderstanding, and ambition – will have to confront whether a family’s generational wrongs can ever be righted.

 Author Nikki May was born in Bristol, England, and raised in Lagos, Nigeria, and is of Anglo-Nigerian descent.
-Her freshman novel, Wahala, received numerous accolades and is being adapted into a BBC TV drama series.
+Her debut novel, Wahala, received numerous accolades and is being adapted into a BBC TV drama series.

 Beautiful Little Fools book cover